Introduction: Importance of Accounting to your business

 Cash Flow Statement shows how changes in balance sheet and income statement which affect cash and cash equivalent.
 Basically it shows cash inflows and outflows among operating, investing and financial activities of an enterprise.

 These three statements when combined together forms Financial Statements .
 The financial statements are required by all the stakeholders.

-As discussed above, the accounting records reflects the results of operations as well as statement of financial position.
-Also various balance sheet and profit & loss accounts ratios are calculated which help user of financial statements to analyze the performance of an entity.
-For example debt equity ratio, Current ratio, Turnover ratio etc. Also we can compare previous period accounting data with current period as well as budgeted figures for variance analysis.
+As discussed above, the accounting records reflects the results of operations as well as the statement of financial position.
+Also, various balance sheet and profit & loss accounts ratios are calculated which help user of financial statements to analyze the performance of an entity.
+For example debt equity ratio, Current ratio, Turnover ratio etc. Also, we can compare previous period accounting data with the current period as well as budgeted figures for variance analysis.